 In July 2020, the Commission held an online briefing to update councils on the feedback received during the Code consultation period, and to provide a demonstration of the ePlanning platform.

 In November 2020, the Commission held a series of briefings to update councils and their elected members on the changes to the Code and the provision of a further six weeks of public consultation.

 The Commission regularly attends and briefs council Mayors and CEOs of the Greater Adelaide Regional Organisation of Councils.

 The Commission is regularly invited to speak at a range of public forums hosted by various community groups including the Community Alliance, historical societies and conservation groups amongst others.

 As part of its Code engagement, the Commission hosted a Community Leaders Briefing in November 2020 to help improve public understanding of the changes made to the draft Planning and Design Code in response to community feedback.
-A range of community webinars and information session are also being conducted.
+A range of community webinars and public information sessions were also conducted.

 The Commission regularly hosts workshops, attended by a range of industry and business bodies, to investigate and progress different aspects of planning and development, including:

 Throughout 2020 the State Planning Commission held a number of residential infill forums to hear from industry experts involved in the development of residential infill housing across Adelaide.
 This forum assisted the Commission’s understanding of the build process in terms of delivering a housing product and informed improvements to residential infill policy in the Planning and Design Code.
 These were subsequently released in ‘Raising the Bar on Residential Infill’ brochure.

 The State Planning Commission welcomes the opportunity to present at conferences and committees to provide advice and updates on planning reform and policy initiatives.
 The Commission has undertaken a broad range of speaking opportunities at various events, including: